jeankeller/motifSearch/README.md

 - R v3.6.0
 - Basic Python packages (included in basic Python installation): sys, os, re
 - Additional packages that are not included in Python basic installation: subprocess, pandas, biopython
+To install any additional Python packages, the easiest way is to use the pip command: `pip install package_name`
 - R packages: data.table, ggplot2, tidyr, dplyr, gridExtra

-To install any package additional Python packages, the easiest way is to use the pip command: `pip install package_name`
-To install R packages, use the followaing command in R:
+To install R packages, use the following command in R:
 `install.packages("package_name", dependencies=TRUE, INSTALL_opts = c('--no-lock'))`

 Install motifSearch: